tox-dev/tox/docs/user_guide.rst

 ``tox run -e py310 -- -v``.
 The ``--`` delimits flags for the tox tool and what should be forwarded to the tool within.

 tox, by default, always creates a fresh virtual environment for every run environment.
-The Python version to use for a given environment can be controlled via the :ref:`base_python` configuration, however if not set will try to use the environment name to determine something sensible: if the name is in the format of ``pyxy`` then tox will create an environment with CPython with version ``x.y`` (for example ``py310`` means CPython ``3.10``).
+The Python version to use for a given environment can be controlled via the :ref:`base_python` configuration, however if not set tox will try to use the environment name to determine something sensible: if the name is in the format of ``pyxy`` then tox will create an environment with CPython with version ``x.y`` (for example ``py310`` means CPython ``3.10``).
 If the name does not match this pattern it will use a virtual environment with the same Python version as the one tox is installed into (this is the case for